auros-one/tauri-sveltekit/README.md

 npm run tauri dev
 ```

 The first time you run the Tauri app it will generate a `Cargo.lock` file.
-It's purpose is *to describe the state of the world at the time of a successful build* and you should add it to your version control ([source](https://doc.rust-lang.org/cargo/faq.html#why-do-binaries-have-cargolock-in-version-control-but-not-libraries)).
+It's purpose is *"to describe the state of the world at the time of a successful build"* and you should add it to your version control ([source](https://doc.rust-lang.org/cargo/faq.html#why-do-binaries-have-cargolock-in-version-control-but-not-libraries)).

 ### Build Tauri app

-To build your Tauri app you must specify its identifier in reverse domain name notation (e.g. com.tauri.example).
+To build your Tauri app you must specify its identifier in reverse domain name notation (e.g. `com.tauri.my-tauri-app`).
 This string must be unique across applications and contain only alphanumeric characters (A–Z, a–z, and 0–9), hyphens (-), and periods (.).

 Set your application identifier in `src-tauri/tauri.conf.json`: